UWCS/rs118/src/raytracer.md

 \sin\theta ' = \frac{1.5}{1.0} \sin \theta
 $$

-But the value of $\sin\theta ' $ cannot be greater than 1, so the equality is broken and the solution does not exist, so the glass cannot refract.
+But the value of $\sin\theta ' $ cannot be greater than 1, so the equality is broken and the solution does not exist: the glass cannot refract.
 In this case the ray _must_ be reflected, which gives us the phenomenon known as total internal reflection.

 Update `Dielectric::scatter` to account for this, implementing total internal reflection when it cannot refract.
 You'll need to calculate both $\cos\theta = \mathbf{R}\cdot\mathbf{n}$ and $\sin\theta = \sqrt{1 - \cos^2 \theta}$, then if $\frac{\eta}{\eta '}\sin\theta > 1.0$, reflect instead of refract.